top of page

 How do I know which certification is best for me?

-The Certified Addiction Registered Nurse (CARN) is for RNs who have a minimum of 2,000 hours (1 year) of nursing experience related to addictions as an RN.
-The Certified Addiction Registered Nurse-Advance Practice (CARN‐AP) is for RNs who hold a Master’s degree in Nursing.
-For both certifications, nurses may work in a variety of positions including clinical, administrative, teaching, private practice, consulting, counseling, or research roles that are addiction related.
+The Certified Addictions Registered Nurse (CARN) certification is for RNs with a minimum of 2,000 hours (1 year) of nursing experience related to addictions.
+The Certified Addictions Registered Nurse-Advanced Practice (CARN‐AP) certification is for RNs who hold a Master’s degree or higher in nursing.
+For both certifications, nurses may work in a variety of positions, including clinical, administrative, teaching, private practice, consulting, counseling, or research roles that are addiction-related.
 Full eligibility criteria for the CARN and CARN-AP certifications are below:

 2. Clinical Experience: Candidates must attest to at least 2,000 hours (approximately one year) of nursing experience related to addictions, accrued within the three years prior to submitting the application.
 This experience may include work in staff, administrative, teaching, private practice, consultation, counseling, or research roles.
-Supervisor contact information must be provided for verification.
+Candidates must complete an attestation confirming they have completed the required experience hours.

-3. Continuing Education Contact Hours: Candidates must have completed 30 hours of continuing education in addictions nursing within the three years prior to application.
-At least 51% of these hours must be directly related to addictions nursing, with the remaining hours relevant to addictions care (e.g., HIV/AIDS, hepatitis, pain management).
+3. Continuing Education Contact Hours: Candidates must have completed 30 hours of continuing education in addictions nursing within the three (3) years prior to application.
+At least 51% of these hours must be directly related to addictions nursing, with the remaining hours relevant to addictions care (e.g., HIV/AIDS, hepatitis, pain management, mental health, etc.).
 These hours must be detailed in the online application.
 Certificates should not be included with the initial application but must be available upon request by the certification board or testing agency.

 1. RN License.
 Candidates must provide evidence that they hold a current license as a registered nurse (RN) by passing the NCLEX or must demonstrate the license has been verified for equivalency by the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
 If licensed in more than one jurisdiction, the candidate must hold full and unrestricted licenses* in all jurisdictions where they practice.